aurnabbarua02/AB-food/README.md

-AB food online is a website for ordering food in online.
-To order food, users have to create an account.
-Then he/she can order food by selecting from menus.
+AB Food Online is a website for ordering food online.
+Seller can upload food menus from the admin panel and customers can order food online while staying at home.
+Customers can also create an account on this webpage.

-Programming language: Html, css, php
+Programming language: HTML, CSS, PHP

 server: xampp